John Bazz: With the Blasters

 In Make the Music Go Bang!
 (1997), Los Angeles music journalist Chris Morris described The Blasters circa 1980 and the "brute energy" that the band generated, including "the pump of bassist John Bazz."
 Dave Alvin echoed Morris in another history of the L.A. punk scene, Under the Big Black Sun.
 Pointing to their mutual education in old American music of all kinds, he noted how "John Bazz pumping decades-old walking bass lines like they were brand new" contributed to the band's "undeniably manic, energetic magic."
 A 2018 review of the band found that "[t]he hard-hitting rhythm section of drummer Bill Bateman and bassist John Bazz is propulsive and relentless.”

-Along with frontman Phil Alvin, Bazz has been one of the two constants in the various lineups that The Blasters have assembled over their history, which now spans more than 40 years.
-He remained in the rhythm section as of 2022, along with Bill Bateman.
+Alongside frontman Phil Alvin, Bazz has been one of the two enduring members in the various lineups of The Blasters over their more than 40-year history.
+As of 2022, he continued to be part of the rhythm section, alongside Bill Bateman.